The Monster Song

-"The Monster Song" is the first single from Psapp's The Camel's Back.
-It was released on November 3, 2008 in the UK, a week after the parent album became available.
-At this time, a US release of the single has not been announced.
+"The Monster Song" is the lead single from Psapp's album The Camel's Back.
+It was released on 3 November 2008 in the UK, a week after the parent album became available.
+The single peaked at No. 34 on the UK Independent Singles Chart.

-A video of the title track was released in advance of the album and single.
+Comparing to the sound of their prior album The Only Thing I Ever Wanted, one reviewer describes the song as "optimistically bright rather than mutedly reflective".
+Another reviewer describes the song as a "lullaby".